ccjmne/blog/content/posts/useless-use-of-cat.md

 +++
 title = 'Useless use of `cat`' date = 2025-08-16
-description = 'The signature of the perpetually uneducated' taxonomies.tags = ['all', 'cli', 'tools', 'posix']
+description = 'The signature of the shell-illiterate' taxonomies.tags = ['all', 'cli', 'tools', 'posix']
 +++